 We need to start planning and designing today for this massive upheaval.
 Engineers, planners, architects and policy makers, financiers and insurance companies must mobilize.

-Once you understand that we could have meters of elevation within a few decades, you realize that you cannot wait for the water to arrive.
+Once you understand that we could have meters of rise within a few decades, you realize that you can't wait for the water to arrive.

 Englander offers a number of strategies for rethinking coastal communities in the near future with much higher seas.